Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 No user should have more access than they actually need.
 This is known as the least privilege principle, and it plays a critical role in limiting the potential damage from a compromised account.

 Whether it's a senior executive or a temporary contractor, access should be tailored to their specific role and responsibilities.
-Fine-grained access control ensures that users can only reach the applications or data required to do their job nothing more.
+Fine-grained access control ensures users can access only the applications and data required for their role.

 3. Assume Breach